jengalas/pz-adventures-jekyll/_drafts/2022-09-08-acadia-adventures-2022-day-2.md

 We continued our search around the little park where the bolt was supposedly set, but we saw nothing else that looked like even a remote possibility.
 We even checked the Geocaching page for this mark.
 Strangely enough, after no logs at all for 22 years, someone was here and logged a "Not Found" just last Monday.
 Weird.
 (And no, it wasn't Geeoh!)

-Another weird thing is that the datasheet didn't say `SCALED` or `ADJUSTED` but rather `NO CHECK`, which I've never seen before (I would expect this type of mark to be adjusted, but if not, we may have been in the wrong spot).
+Another weird thing is that the datasheet didn't say `SCALED` or `ADJUSTED` but rather `NO CHECK`, which I've never seen before (I would expect this type of mark to be adjusted, but if it wasn't, we may have been in the wrong spot).

 Also, since the park was built beginning in 1984 and the bolt was set in 1982, it may have been removed or covered over long ago.

+{% include gallery.html gallery_id="gallery3" class="" %}

 This town is worthy of much deeper exploration.
 Among other things, I think we'll come back to look for a few more benchmarks!
 Before leaving, we took a drive up Central Street to check out the location of the Mount Olive mark.
 It's in deep woods on a high knoll, but I didn't see any "posted" signs and it looks doable—with significant effort—as long as we can find a good place to park.